-The Labelling Challenge
+The Labeling Challenge

-In the fashion retail industry, for example, labelling can play a key role in competitiveness.
+In the fashion retail industry, for example, labeling can play a key role in competitiveness.
 The aim for retailers is to get merchandise into stores as quickly as possible.
-This means re-ticketing it (or re-tagging items) speedily and accurately in order to get them out of the distribution centre and onto the racks.
-Unfortunately, legacy systems don’t necessarily allow retailers to meet these goals – especially when you consider that their main competition (e-commerce organisations) is vastly more agile than they are.
-Typically their existing technology comprises standalone label printers that are not always connected to a centralised database.
+This means re-ticketing it (or re-tagging items) speedily and accurately in order to get them out of the distribution center and onto the racks.
+Unfortunately, legacy systems don’t necessarily allow retailers to meet these goals – especially when you consider that their main competition (e-commerce organizations) is vastly more agile than they are.
+Typically their existing technology comprises standalone label printers that are not always connected to a centralized database.
 This causes bottlenecks and delays when it comes to the printing of the required tags and labels.
 This means a slower time to market, which can have a significant impact on the bottom line, especially for international companies.

-The same can be said for allergens labelling in the food retail sector.
-For these brands it’s not about speed to market, but rather meeting regulations and ensuring the health and well-being of customers is considered.
+The same can be said for allergens labeling in the food retail sector.
+For these brands, it’s not about speed to market, but rather meeting regulations and ensuring the health and well-being of customers is considered.
 One of the requirements is to highlight allergens on labels, a process that is challenging and complex, especially when using disparate legacy systems.
 In addition, there’s a data management issue to consider too.
 All information that goes onto the labels has to be current and accurate, with quality control and audit trails crucial to the process.
-In addition, there are also challenges in ensuring all stores are using the correct and most up-to-date labels because often there’s no centralised management of the data.
+In addition, there are also challenges in ensuring all stores are using the correct and most up-to-date labels because often there’s no centralized management of the data.

-Could Cloud Work for Labelling Processes?
+Could Cloud Work for Labeling Processes?

-Legacy labelling systems can be complex and the label design process even more so.
-Many organisations don’t have the resources in-house to deal with this, so it becomes the remit of IT.
+Legacy labeling systems can be complex and the label design process even more so.
+Many organizations don’t have the resources in-house to deal with this, so it becomes the remit of IT.
 Right or wrong, this adds time and additional steps to the label creation process and can slow the entire process down.
 Digitalising the process often means making the user interface more intuitive and the actual software easier to use.
 In this way more people (with the right access and permission) can design and approve labels, making it more efficient and taking the strain off of IT.